The Haute Seeker

 Cost: $150

-The 33rd annual Martin Luther King Scholarship Breakfast with PUSH for Excellence is returning in person after two years bringing together leaders, businesses and the community across the country.
+The 34th Annual Martin Luther King Scholarship Breakfast with PUSH for Excellence is returning in person after two years bringing together leaders, businesses, and the community across the country.
 The annual scholarship breakfast recognizes and awards scholarships to hundreds of students across the nation.

 Cost: Free

-Visit DePaul University for a community conversation as they remember the life and legacy of Dr. Martin Luther King, Jr., a champion for equal rights and dignity for all.
-The featured speaker will be Audra Wilson CEO of Shriver Center on Poverty Law at DePaul.
-Register in advance and enjoy a free lunch during the event.
+Join DePaul University for an MLK Day community remembrance event, one that remembers the life and legacy of Dr. Martin Luther King, Jr., a champion for equal rights and dignity for all.
+This year’s featured speaker will be Justice Bertina E. Lampkin (JD ’74), Illinois Appellate Court, First District.
+Lunch will be served to all in-person registrants during this event.

 Cost: $27 – $67